Track and Field: CIAA elections moving forward

 A date for the elections and for a new executive committee will be announced as soon as possible.

-Sources tell Cayman 27 that both West Bay North candidate Bernie Bush and Lance Lott-Barnes will be running for CIAA President.
+Sources tell Cayman 27 that both West Bay North candidate Bernie Bush and Lancelott Barnes will be running for CIAA President.

 The CIAA elections were previously halted in October due to a member injunction citing financial inaccuracies and electoral collusion at which time the CIAA reached out to NACAC for assistance on how to move forward, the injunction was thrown out of court in December.